Exposition: a discourse of information. (Often necessary, but also challenging to handle skillfully.)

 The sterling virtue of exposition is unobtrusiveness

-In Killing Floor, Lee Child clearly gave thought to how much readers need to know about counterfeiting in the first place, then made some sound decisions about how to bring that information to the page.
+In Killing Floor, it looks as if Lee Child gave some careful thought to how much readers need to know about counterfeiting in the first place, then made some sound decisions about how to bring that information to the page.
 The result is a book that teaches us a lot about counterfeiting and in so doing illuminates some best practices of handling exposition, including:

 - Keeping the exposition out of the opening and letting the story get well under way before trying to educate readers.